-> Representation
+Representation

-Individual elected members or the Council represent their constituents on matters of concern to those constituents.
-Elected members are to represent the interests of electors, ratepayers and residents of the district.
+Individual Elected Members or the Council when formally meeting represent their constituents on matters of concern.
+Elected Members are to represent the interests of electors, ratepayers and residents of the district.
 Elected Members need to listen to and be interested in the wider community (not just the people in the ward who elected them).